aasantos/npoptband/README.md

 matlab

 It includes code and data to perform bandwidth selection and risk-neutral density estimation using MATLAB code.
-There are two data sets, VIX and S&P500, for which to scripts vix.m and sp500.m, can be used to perform the calculations.
+There are two data sets, VIX and S&P500, for which two scripts vix.m and sp500.m, can be used to perform the calculations.
 For more information on how to run the scripts, within the directory exists a file README.md, and the script are anotated to facilitate eventual parameters tuning.